pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 ## Important Notes

+X/Y Microstepping has been increased to 32 (resulting in 160 steps/mm).

+S-Curve acceleration is enabled.

+Junction deviation is builtin and enabled with a more conservative default value.

 Supports remaining times, if enabled in your slicer software ([`M73`](http://marlinfw.org/docs/gcode/M073.html) G-code).

 Nozzle Park is builtin
 (you can use [`G27 P2`](http://marlinfw.org/docs/gcode/G027.html) in your print end G-code).

-Junction deviation is builtin and enabled with a more conservative default value.

-Linear Advance is builtin but is now disabled by default.

-S-Curve acceleration is not available, as it's not fully compatible with Linear Advance.

 Trinamic StealthChop/SpreadCycle hybrid threshold is enabled ([`M913`](http://marlinfw.org/docs/gcode/M913.html) G-code).